 “Frequent Flyers” have taken 5 or more classes at the MSPCA and get a special rate.
 If you are a Frequent Flyer, please click the Frequent Flyer Login button before selecting your class in order to use your special discount!
 (If you are not a Frequent Flyer, keep coming to class- you will get there!)Frequent Flyer’s Login

 Puppy Play ‘n Learn!
 According to the American Veterinary Society of Animal Behaviorists (AVSAB), it is critical for young puppies to be socialized with lots of other dogs and people before they are five months old.

 Beginner Pet Obedience!
 If your puppy is well-socialized with other dogs and people, you may sign up for Beginner Pet Obedience before they are 5 months old.
 Dogs of every age are welcome…all dogs can learn!

-If your dog is experienced with rewards-based training, and has some rudimentary training such as sit/down/stay/walk on a loose leash, you are ready to take nearly any level 2 class, such as Next Level, Precision Obedience, Rally Obedience, Obility or Agility.
+If your dog is experienced with rewards-based training, and has some rudimentary training such as sit/down/stay/walk on a loose leash, you are ready to take nearly any level 2 class, such as Next Level, Obedience Unlimited, Rally Obedience, Practical Precision, Obility or Agility.

 If you are interested in the newest rage in dogdom, try “Nosework!”
 Your dog will learn the same scent discrimination skills as police dogs!

 Please note that we are unable to accommodate overly reactive or aggressive dogs in our classes at this time.
 If you have a reactive or aggressive dog and need training help, please contact the Training Coordinator, Michalla Bishop.
-She can arrange for you to see Dr. Bright in a private behavioral consult.
+She can arrange for you to see one of our behaviorists in a private behavioral consult.

 We believe in preschool and grad school for dogs!
 If you register for more than one class in advance, you get a discount!
 Your choices are: